aws-samples/amazon-ivs-ugc-platform-web-demo/README.md

 Each registered user has a following channels list that is stored in the database and contains the channel IDs of the channels the user follows.
 When a user follows or unfollows a channel, the database is updated to reflect the change by adding or removing the respective channel ID from the list.
 The data is retrieved or updated using the regular authenticated flow through the Cognito authorizer and then by a container calling the database.

 ![Get or update following list data architecture](screenshots/architecture/get-or-update-following-list-data.png)

-#### Monetize affiliate links (Amazon Product stream action)

-With the Amazon Product stream action enabled (see Configuration section), through [Amazon OneLink](https://affiliate-program.amazon.com/resource-center/onelink-launch), you can best earn money via product affiliate links by redirecting international traffic to the appropriate Amazon store for their location, increasing the likelihood that they will make a purchase.
-To get started:

-1. Sign up for Amazon Associates: To use Amazon OneLink, you need to be an [Amazon Associate](https://associates.amazon.ca/).
-If you're not already signed up, go to the Amazon Associates website and create an account.

-2. Enable OneLink: Once you've signed up for Amazon Associates, go to the OneLink section of your account dashboard and enable OneLink for your account.

-3. To track a channel, you must first obtain the channel's `trackingId` (ex.
-Xzhsymq-20).
-To locate it, you can simply go to the channel's DynamoDB table (in the AWS console), locate the channel of interest and copy and paste the `trackingId` into Amazon OneLink.
-Note: the id is composed of the channel's id followed by the region code (productLinkRegionCode) that was set on stack deployment.

-3. Test your links (by clicking the Buy now button) to make sure they are redirecting to the correct Amazon store for the visitor's location.

-4. Monitor your earnings: Keep track of your earnings through the Amazon Associates dashboard.
-You can see how many clicks and purchases you've received from each Amazon store.

 ## Configuration